glimpse-editor/glimpse-editor.github.io/content/about.md

 [Return to top](#contents)

 ## Why do you need monetary donations? {#why-do-you-need-monetary-donations}
-Just like many other free/libre and open source software projects we need to host the collaboration tools we use to develop and share the project.
-We have to purchase domain names, cloud servers, code signing certificates and subscriptions from service providers to make this project a success.
-In addition we also intend to pay the artists we commission for the re-brand, market our software, and eventually help our contributors represent us at conferences.
+We have used the donations we have received so far to fund server hosting, web domains and new artwork.
+You can review all of our spending in [the expenses section](https://opencollective.com/glimpse/expenses) of our Open Collective profile.

-If you would like to donate some money to Glimpse project, you can do so by donating on [Open Collective](https://opencollective.com/glimpse).
-Our [Github Sponsors](https://github.com/sponsors/glimpse-editor) page is directly linked to our Open Collective profile.
+If you would like to donate money to the Glimpse project, you can do so on [Open Collective](https://opencollective.com/glimpse).
+We also support [Github Sponsors](https://github.com/sponsors/glimpse-editor), and that platform automatically passes those funds to Open Collective once a month.

+Open Collective is a trusted 501(c) charity.
+None of our contributors can receive donated funds without a valid receipt or invoice, and any spending requires the formal approval of both Open Collective and the Glimpse governance team.
+All donations and spending is displayed publicly and in real time so that you can make an informed choice before donating, and you can hold us accountable afterwards if you do not feel that we have spent your money wisely.

+When we first started the Glimpse project we made a commitment to pass along a portion of our donations to the GNU Image Manipulation Program developers, and we will continue to do for as long as we "fork" or "respin" their project.
+You can judge how well we are keeping our promise yourself by [reviewing how much we have sent so far](https://opencollective.com/glimpse/expenses?tag=donation) and then comparing that amount to our estimated annual budget.

-We also encourage those who want to support the GNU Image Manipulation Program to use [their donation page](https://www.gimp.org/donating/) to do so.
-We also pass along a portion of our own donations upstream periodically: https://opencollective.com/glimpse/expenses?tag=donation
+We also encourage everyone that would like to support the GNU Image Manipulation Program developers to use [their donation page](https://www.gimp.org/donating/) to do so.

 [Return to top](#contents)